overlay-market/v1-core/README.md

 1. Deploy a feed contract for the data stream we wish to offer a market on.
 Developers inherit from [`OverlayV1Feed.sol`](./contracts/fees/OverlayV1Feed.sol) to implement a feed contract for the specific type of oracle provider they wish to support if it hasn't already been implemented (e.g. [`OverlayV1UniswapV3Feed.sol`](./contracts/feeds/uniswapv3/OverlayV1UniswapV3Feed.sol) for Uniswap V3 pools).
 The feed contract ingests the data stream directly from the oracle provider and formats the data in a form consumable by the market

 2. Deploy an [`OverlayV1Market.sol`](./contracts/OverlayV1Market.sol) contract referencing the previously deployed feed from 1 as the `feed` constructor parameter.
-Traders interact directly with this market contract to take positions out.
+This is accomplished by governance calling `deployMarket()` on the market factory contract [`OverlayV1Factory.sol`](./contracts/OverlayV1Factory.sol).
+Traders interact directly with the newly deployed market contract to take positions out.
 The market contract stores the active positions and open interest for all outstanding trades on the data stream.

-3. Grant the newly deployed market contract mint and burn privileges on the sole instance of the [`OverlayV1Token.sol`](./contracts/OverlayV1Token.sol) token.
-This will be accomplished through a market deployer contract (not yet implemented), which is granted admin privileges on the OVL token by governance.
+3. The market factory contract grants the newly deployed market contract mint and burn privileges on the sole instance of the [`OverlayV1Token.sol`](./contracts/OverlayV1Token.sol) token.
+Governance should grant the market factory contract admin privileges on the OVL token prior to any markets being deployed, otherwise `deployMarket()` will revert.

-## Edge Cases

-Edge cases need to be thought through:

-- Do we make `OverlayV1Market.sol::feed` an immutable storage variable?
-If so (as it currently is), would mean we need to deploy a new market every time we'd like to upgrade a feed.
-If not, governance can deploy an upgraded feed and point the market's `feed` variable to that new address, but there are potential issues here around interfering with live trading we need to think through.